Ergoregion instabilities in rotating two-dimensional Bose--Einstein condensates: new perspectives on the stability of quantized vortices: A charge 2 vortex in an infinite BEC

-\ch{While this way of taking the infinite-size limit may seem a sound one, one must not forget that the eigenmodes of finite systems have a standing-wave-shape and necessarily involve a reflected in-going wave.
-As a consequence, the spectrum of a closed system is generally very different (even in the infinite-size limit) from the one in the asymptotic outgoing boundary conditions case.
-Because of this crucial difference, well highlighted for the Klein--Gordon case in~\cite{coutant2016dynamical}, it is thus essential to put any conclusion on the infinite system on solid grounds by implementing radiative boundary conditions where all reflected waves are removed from the outset.}
+While this way of taking the infinite-size limit may seem a sound way of describing a spatially infinite system, one must not forget that the eigenmodes of finite systems have a standing-wave shape and necessarily involve a reflected in-going wave, while for a truly infinite system no reflection is possible and the eigenmodes must have a purely outgoing character.
+As a consequence, the spectrum of a finite system is generally very different (even in the infinite-size limit) from the one in the asymptotic outgoing boundary conditions case.
+Because of this crucial difference, well highlighted for the Klein--Gordon case in~\cite{coutant2016dynamical}, it is thus essential to put any conclusion on the infinite system on solid grounds by implementing radiative boundary conditions where all reflected waves are removed from the outset.